 Many people know about selling apps and how lucrative it can be.
 However, most people only consider selling apps on the Apple App Store and Google Play Store.
 Hundreds of companies’ welcome developers to sell apps including Amazon, Hootsuite, Salesforce, Shopify, and more.

 Browser extensions are a robust market onto themselves.
 The Chrome web store is full of free, freemium, and premium/paid extensions.
 TubeBuddy is an excellent freemium extension to grow your YouTube channel, for example.
 App and extension developers commonly make money through one-time purchases, subscriptions, and advertising revenues.

-Millions of people use WordPress to create their sites.
+Millions of people use WordPress to create websites.
 WordPress is a free open-source application and content management system (CMS).
 It runs 31 percent of all websites and leads the way in content management systems with a market share of 60 percent.

 Passive income ideas and prospects are abundant.
-However, your best chance at success is to enter blue oceans (new markets) and avoid red oceans (saturated markets) consisting of decaying products, services, and businesses.
-Keep in mind the benefits/drawbacks of making passive income and be open to earned income ideas to reach your income targets.
+However, your best chance at success is to enter blue oceans (new markets) and avoid red oceans (saturated markets).
+Keep in mind the benefits/drawbacks of making passive income and remain open to earned income opportunities to reach your financial targets.